rhlt/tnbc/DataLoading/README.md

-# 2. Preprocessing: Classification and Filtering of clinical data
+# 2. Data Loading: Classification and Filtering of clinical data

 ***Prerequisite:** Data files (Clinical and RNA sequencing) must have been downloaded as described in **[Data](../Data)**.*